Executive Dialogues

 Objective

 The Executive Dialogues series is PubMatic's flagship thought leadership video program — Co-founder & CEO Rajeev Goel in conversation with key customers, covering AI, agentic advertising, and the future of programmatic.
 Creative owns the full pipeline: studio concept and setup, shoot logistics, post-production, social distribution, and the dedicated hub that houses it all on pubmatic.com.
-What started as a scrappy side operation bolted onto GSC has grown into a multi-location, multi-continent production program — with 12 published dialogues, an international shoot managed remotely from New York, a purpose-built website destination, and a growing library of social shorts timed to trending industry conversations.
+What started as a scrappy side operation bolted onto GSC has grown into a multi-location, multi-continent production program — 12 published dialogues, an international shoot managed remotely from New York, a purpose-built website destination, and a growing library of social shorts timed to trending industry conversations.

 GSC 2025, Scottsdale